Using Backlinks For SEO – A Complete Guide

 These authority links are contextually placed into relevant, pre-existing articles.
 These niche articles are aged with pre-existing link profiles to draw value from.

-Guest posts are high-quality contextual links which can boost your rankings a lot.
+Guest posts are high-quality contextual links that can boost your rankings a lot.
 They’re a popular and effective way to build links.

 They are created when an author makes an agreement with a webmaster whereby the author/content writer is allowed to publish a useful article to the webmaster’s blog in exchange for a contextual backlink from the blog post/published content.